/* Rambling Owl addition to remove page titles from blogs */

 As predicted the day dawned under a grey blanket of cloud and a lively wind was gusting, dropping the temperature noticeably and doing nothing to entice us away from our breakfast.
 It wasn’t hideous walking weather but it was a far cry from the warm sunny weekend we had enjoyed.
 Our decision to make the previous day longer and therefore spend less time walking today seemed to have been a sound one.

-To Alcester with the millionaire’s oaks and the wind ….
+Alcester: Millionaire’s oaks and wind ….

 We drove across Warwickshire to the tiny hamlet of Morton Bagot, via Bidford-On-Avon, and set off once more, experiencing a climb almost immediately as we headed first up a lane and then a narrow twisting little track ascending through woodland.
 We broke out of the trees into a pasture where, for the first time during the week, we were obliged to cross a field full of cattle.
 I have written before about my cautious relationship with the Bovine and I knew that as we moved south into Gloucestershire we would be seeing more of them.
 Colin isn’t a great fan of the big lumbering beasts either so we kept an eye on them as we crossed their turf.